 While in the role of content strategist at Growth Company, Caitlyn needed to know what life was like as a professional speaker.
 So she turned to Storyminers and spent time with Mike Wittenstein, a certified public speaking professional with 100 appointments in dozens of countries.
 Mike’s comments from 2017 are still relevant today.

-Describe the day-in-the-life of a professional speaker.
+Describe the daily life of a professional speaker.

-What are your top day-to-day challenges?
+What are your main day-to-day challenges?

-- Take care of your clients.
+- Take care of your customers.

-What’s your biggest career accomplishment?
+What is your biggest career achievement?

 What online resources do you turn to for industry information and career inspiration?

-This article was originally presented on TheGrowth.co’s website
+This article was featured on TheGrowth.co website